Ah, the simple guitar pick. No, not really!

 You’ll also find a slightly larger version with a pointed tip, which retains the ease of use of the standard style, but gives you a bit more picking accuracy.

-Pointy picks resembles the standard but has a sharpened edge rather than a smoothed-out point.
+Pointy guitar picks resemble the standard but have a sharpened edge rather than a smoothed-out point.
 This gives you even more control and accuracy for playing single strings.
 The problem is, a small pointy edge isn’t great for strumming.
 If you’re a lead guitarist however, a pointy pick would be a good choice.